pnp/powerplatform-samples/samples/utility-flow-get-sharepoint-info-from-environment-variables/README.md

 ## Summary

-> This sample first appeared in [Data Source Environment Variables in Power Automate actions](https://dev.to/kkazala/data-source-environment-variables-in-power-automate-actions-3mo5) article.
+> This sample first appeared in [Data Source Environment Variables in Power Automate actions](https://dev.to/kkazala/data-source-environment-variables-in-power-automate-actions-3mo5) blog post.

 **Environment variables** in Power Automate flows allow you to manage and reuse values across multiple flows, making updates easier and reducing hardcoding.
 They also simplify configuration management for different environments, enhancing flexibility and maintainability.